 - about ways to differentiate atypical from typical development and the use of classification systems of childhood disorders;

-- how to do Intelligence assessment with a child or adolescent;
+- how to carry out intelligence assessment with a child or adolescent;

-- how to give Behaviour training to a child;
+- how to deliver behavioural training to a child;

-- how to give cognitive therapy to an adolescent and/or solution-focused therapy with small groups of children;
+- how to deliver cognitive therapy to an adolescent and/or solution-focused therapy with small groups of children;

 - to choose and apply the most appropriate intervention strategy for each problem area